cafarnfield/GamePlan/docs/features/password-reset-system.md

 - Database migration scripts
 - Comprehensive documentation

----

-*This documentation covers the complete password reset system implementation for GamePlan.
-Keep this document updated as the system evolves.*
+This documentation covers the complete password reset system implementation for GamePlan.
+The system provides a secure, user-friendly way for users to reset their passwords while maintaining high security standards.